-As of March 31, 2013, our cash, cash equivalents, and investments of \$782.5 million were held for working-capital purposes and were invested primarily in money market funds, commercial paper, corporate debt securities, municipal bonds and certificates of deposit and term deposits.
-As of March 31, 2013, \$50.7 million of our cash was held by our international subsidiaries and is therefore not immediately available to fund domestic operations unless the cash is repatriated.
+As of March 31, 2014, our cash, cash equivalents, and investments of \$888.3 million were held for working-capital purposes and were invested primarily in corporate debt securities, commercial paper, municipal bonds, certificates of deposit and term deposits, money market funds, and U.S. government and agency securities.
+It is our investment policy to invest excess cash in a manner that preserves capital, provides liquidity and maximizes return.

+As of March 31, 2014, \$136.7 million of our cash and investments was held by our international subsidiaries and is therefore not immediately available to fund domestic operations unless the cash is repatriated.
 While we do not intend to do so, should this amount be repatriated, it would be subject to U.S. federal income tax which would be partially offset by foreign tax credits.
 We do not enter into investments for trading or speculative purposes.
-We believe that our existing cash, cash equivalents and investments will be sufficient to meet our anticipated cash needs for at least the next 12 months.
+We believe that our existing cash and cash equivalents will be sufficient to meet our anticipated cash needs for at least the next 12 months.
 Our future capital requirements will depend on many factors including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing activities, the introduction of new and enhanced products and services offerings, the costs to ensure access to adequate manufacturing capacity and the continuing market acceptance of our products.
+Historically, we have required capital principally to fund our working capital needs, capital expenditures, share repurchases, and acquisition activities.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, operating results and financial condition would be adversely affected.